alx-sch/nostr-nomad/README.md

 ## Setting up a Local Nostr Relay for Testing

+Before publishing to public Nostr relays, you might want to test your setup by publishing to a local relay.
+This allows you to familiarize yourself with how `nostr-nomad` works without impacting the broader network.

 This [blog post](https://manbytesgnu.org/hello-nostr-with-python.html) by [lash](https://github.com/nolash) is an excellent guide for setting up a local Nostr relay and publishing a message (or event) to it.
 Before going public, you can test the `nostr-nomad` tool by publishing to your local relay.